dabeaz/wadze/README.rst

-wadze - Web Assembly Decoder - Zero Extras
+wadze - WebAssembly Decoder - Zero Extras
 ==========================================

 Wadze is a library that parses WebAssembly .wasm binary files into a Python dictionary that holds the contents of the associated WebAssembly module.
 It does nothing more and has no dependencies.
-However, it is quite small, very fast, can run in parallel, and could be used to build other tools that might want to manipulate WebAssembly in some way.
+However, it is quite small, fast, can run in parallel, and could be used to build other tools that might want to manipulate WebAssembly in some way.